Airstrikes, shelling as Turkey advances against Kurds in Syria | DW | 10.10.2019

 China said that Syrian sovereignty "must be respected."

-According to RIA Russian news agency, Russia plans to push for dialogue between the Syrian and Turkish governments.
+According to the Russian news agency RIA, Russia plans to push for dialogue between the Syrian and Turkish governments.

 The offensive began after the US announced it would withdraw its troops from the region, where they had been working with the Kurdish to combat IS.